 All our trains are steam hauled by one of our three Victorian steam locomotives.
 Our youngest locomotive, 115 year old ‘Dorothea‘, has recently undergone a 20 year restoration from scrap condition in our fully equipped workshops here at Launceston.

-Tickets are valid all day, allowing you to ride as many times as you like.
 Break your journey at Newmills to enjoy a riverside picnic, explore the footpaths or visit the neighbouring Farm Park.
 Back at Launceston enjoy a bite to eat in the Railway Café, browse our well-stocked Gift and Book Shop, and view the many exhibits in our free Transport and Engineering Museum.
 Launceston Town Centre, Castle and Museum are a short walk uphill from our station and well worth visiting too!